 FINALLY, HOW ARE YOU APPROACHING TOKYO 2021?

 With the same mindset I’ve had for Tokyo 2020.
-Happy to still be training through the season.
-There are some races that are opening up, but I’m not sure if I’ll take part in those.
-I’m still doing my training, at least through the end of August.
-I’ll take my annual break, as we usually do, for 4-5 weeks.
-After that it’ll be back into training at full steam, hopefully, as though this postponement never happened!
+I was happy to still be training through last summer's season.
+I took my annual break, as we usually do, for 4-5 weeks.
+After that it was back into training at full steam, as though this postponement never happened!